Image Credit: Cam Brunner

-Sometimes, it's a gemstone's brilliance that brings it to glory, but more often than not, royal jewelry is made famous by the history surrounding it.
+Sometimes, it's a gemstone's brilliance that brings it to glory, but more often than not, royal jewellery is made famous by the history surrounding it.

-Let's take a look at some of the most iconic pieces of royal jewelry.
+Let's take a look at some of the most iconic pieces of royal jewellery.

 Princess Diana and Kate Middleton's engagement ring

 Image Credit: Happyandglorious